 Federal Estate and Gift Tax Exemption:

-Last week, the IRS announced the official estate and gift tax limits for 2019.
+The IRS announced the official estate and gift tax limits for 2019 late in November of 2018.
 The federal estate/gift tax exemptions for an individual increases to $11.4 million, up from $11.18 million in 2018.
 This means an individual can gift or leave up to $11.4 million dollars to heirs and pay no federal estate tax.
 With portability, a married couple can transfer up to $22.8 million dollars at death and/or through lifetime gifts.
 The top marginal federal estate tax rate is 40%.
 It is important to note that these increased exemption amounts are set to expire at year-end 2025.

 Annual Gift Tax Exclusion: